biopython/biopython.github.io/wiki/Phylo.md

 Availability
 ------------

-The source code for this module is included in Biopython 1.54.
+The source code for this module is included in Biopython 1.54 and later.
 If you're interested in testing newer additions to this code before the next official release, see [SourceCode](SourceCode "wikilink") for instructions on getting a copy of the development branch.

 Requirements: